meetalva/alva/CONTRIBUTING.md

 npm i && npm start
 ```

+(Note: Please use *npm* only.
+We dropped the support for Yarn for now, as we wired our release process to the package-lock.json file.)

 3. Now open a compatible styleguide.

 If you don't have a compatible styleguide, follow the next steps: